2 Exploring Candy database

 2.10 Sorting

-You can sort the records in a table based on the values in one or more fields.
-Sorting can be in ascending and descending order.
+You can sort the records in a table based on the values in one or more fields, either in ascending or descending order.

-Figure 2.22: Table Customers sort on city, last name and first name.
+Figure 2.22: Table Customers, sorted on city, last name and first name.

 Task 2.7 File: candy365.accdb